ThawatchaiBeer/ThawatchaiBeer/README.md

 Junior Programmer
 -----------------

-Bachelor Degree at Bangkok Suvarnabhumi University, Major inDigital Technology for Business.
+Bachelor Degree at Bangkok Suvarnabhumi University, Major in Digital Technology for Business.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [thawatchaibeer2543@gmail.com](mailto:thawatchaibeer2543@gmail.com)